Does this test have other names?

 Why does my child need this test?

-risk for lead poisoning.
-Young children can put their hands on objects that may be
+at particular risk for lead poisoning.
+Young children can put their hands on objects

-contaminated with lead and then put their hands in their mouths.
-In addition, children
+that may be contaminated with lead and then put their hands in their mouths.
+In addition,

 provider might order this test to see if your child has been exposed to lead.
 Children